Blue from American Express® Credit Card

 - The balance transfer fee is either $5 or 3% of each transfer, whichever is greater.

 - The foreign transaction fee is 2.7% for purchases made outside the U.S.

 Extras, perks and using points

 The card also includes American Express’ travel protections like roadside assistance, auto insurance and global emergency help.

 How this card compares

 The Wells Fargo Rewards Card isn’t a bad choice for a new credit card, it just may not be your best one.
-The sign-up offer is a solid mix of 0% APR on purchases and balance transfers and bonus points.
+The sign-up offer is a solid mix of 0% APR on purchases and balance transfers.
 The card also gives wide latitude in how you can redeem your points, from travel, gift card or cash.

 The special military benefits on the USAA Rewards Visa Signature make it a worthy option for those who serve our country.
 But outside of the special perks and benefits for those actively deployed, the card offers meh rewards and less-than-favorable interest rates for those with less-than-favorable credit scores.